Lipinska-iop/Miniatura-NCN/README.md

 glycogen.xlsx - Table showing the glycogen concentration in analysed mussels.
 ID - unambiguous identifier of the analyzed individual, consisting of the locality code and the number of the individual, Region - categorical variable describing the region from which specimens were sampled (Scandinavia/Poland/Portugal), Habitat - categorical variable describing the form of the terrain (Highland/Lowland), glycogen - glycogen concentration [ug/ml]

+length.xlsx - Table showing the shell length and age of collected mussels.
+ID - unambiguous identifier of the analyzed individual, consisting of the locality code and the number of the individual, Region - categorical variable describing the region from which specimens were sampled (Scandinavia/Poland/Portugal), Habitat - categorical variable describing the form of the terrain (Highland/Lowland), length - shell length of each individual [mm], age - age [years] of each individual.

 **************************** Opis w języku polskim: ****************************